stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 `votes` consists of candidate values nominated by the sender.
-Each node progresses through a series of nomination _rounds_ in which it potentially grows the set of values in its own `votes` field by adding the contents of the `votes` and `accepted` fields of `SCPNomination` messages received from a growing set of peers.
-In round `n` of slot `i`, each node determines the additional peers whose nominated values it should vote for as follows:
+Each node progresses through a series of nomination _rounds_ in which it may increase the set of values in its own `votes` field by adding the contents of the `votes` and `accepted` fields of `SCPNomination` messages received from a growing set of peers.
+In round `n` of slot `i`, each node determines an additional peer whose nominated values it should incorporate in its own `SCPNomination` message as follows:

 * Let `Gi(m) = SHA-256(i || output[i-1] || m)`, where `output[i-1]` is
-  the consensus output of slot i-1 or the zero-byte value for slot 0.
-  (Recall values are encoded as an XDR opaque vector, with a 32-byte length followed by bytes zero-padded to a multiple of 4 bytes.)
+  the consensus output of slot i-1 for slot i > 1 and the zero-byte value for slot 1.
+Recall that values are encoded as an XDR opaque vector, with a 32-byte length followed by contents zero-padded to a multiple of 4 bytes.
 Treat the output of `Gi` as a 256-bit binary number in big-endian format.

 * For each peer `v`, define `weight(v)` as the faction of quorum slices containing `v`.